thesimplekid/fishCycler/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 ## Contact
-Brendan Murphy | www.brendanmurphy.xyz | brendan@thesimplekid.xyz
+Brendan Murphy | www.brendanmurphy.xyz | brendan@thesimplekid.com